FAFSA Deadlines Rundown for 2023-24

-- Each state and college maintains its own FAFSA deadline, so check your school's website.
+- States and schools maintain their own FAFSA deadlines — check your school's website.

-In addition to the federal deadline, students must be aware of state and institutional deadlines.
-Each state and college offers its own financial aid programs, which usually have deadlines that are much earlier than June 30.
+In addition to the federal deadline, students should be aware of state and institutional deadlines.
+States and schools run their own financial aid programs, which usually have deadlines much earlier than June 30.

-With multiple deadlines to keep track of, it can be challenging to navigate the financial aid system.
+With multiple deadlines to keep track of, it can be challenging to navigate the U.S. financial aid system.
 In this guide, we'll cover everything you need to know in order to submit the FAFSA on time and increase your chances of receiving aid for the 2023-24 school year.

 When Is the Federal FAFSA Deadline?